Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Fluid model and dispersion relation

 and

-Equation \eqref{eq-disp1} corresponds to a purely damped thermal mode whereas Eq. \eqref{eq-disp2} that to an acoustic-like wave with the damping rate $\propto (\nu+\mu k^2)/2$ due to the particle collision and/or the kinematic viscosity provided $k$ lies in a very small interval $1-a<k<1+a$, where $a=\sqrt{1-\nu\mu}$.
+Equation \eqref{eq-disp1} corresponds to a purely damped thermal mode whereas Eq. \eqref{eq-disp2} corresponds to an acoustic-like wave with the damping rate proportional to $(\nu+\mu k^2)/2$ due to the particle collision and/or the kinematic viscosity, provided that $k$ lies in a very small interval $1-a<k<1+a$, where $a=\sqrt{1-\nu\mu}$.
 This small regime is, however, not of interest and thus inadmissible.
 So, we look for an acoustic mode with $\omega\simeq k+\delta \omega$, where $\delta \omega$ is a small correction to the wave frequency due to the effects of particle collision, the kinematic viscosity, and the thermoacoustic interactions.
 Separating the real and imaginary parts, from Eq. \eqref{eq-disp} we obtain the following expressions for the real wave frequency and the growth/damping rate \cite{kryuchkov2018} (for details, see Appendix \ref{appendix-B}).

 From Eq. \eqref{eq-omegaR} it follows that the phase velocity of the thermoacoustic wave is constant, i.e., the wave becomes dispersionless in the long wavelength limit $k\rightarrow0$.
-However, as $k$ increases, in contrast to the low-frequency acoustic waves, the phase velocity approaches a constant value (i.e., close to the acoustic speed $c_s$).
-On the other hand, from Eq. \eqref{eq-omegaI} it is evident that the wave can be stable (damped) or unstable (anti-damped) depending on whether the thermal contribution is smaller or larger than the term associated with the collision and the viscosity.
-Typically, for positive values of $q_{\rho}$ and small values of $\nu$ and $\mu$, $\Im\omega$ becomes positive, implying the wave amplitude to grow leading to the thermoacoustic instability \cite{kryuchkov2018}.
+However, as $k$ increases, in contrast to the low-frequency acoustic waves, the phase velocity also approaches a constant value (i.e., close to the acoustic speed $c_s$).
+On the other hand, from Eq. \eqref{eq-omegaI} it is evident that the wave can be stable (damped) or unstable (anti-damped) depending on whether the thermal contribution to the wave mode is smaller or larger than that associated with the collision and the viscosity.
+Typically, for positive values of $q_{\rho}$ and small values of $\nu$ and $\mu$, $\Im\omega$ becomes positive, implying the wave amplitude to grow, leading to the thermoacoustic instability \cite{kryuchkov2018}.